vxgmichel/eater6502-uart-edition/README.md

         ╰─────────╯
 ```

+Finally, replace the original 1 MHz crystal oscillator with the 1.8432 MHz.

 Note that the bootloader program expects the following wiring on the VIA ports:
 - Port A pin 0: an LED
 - Port A pin 1: an active-low push button